appsmithorg/appsmith-docs/website/docs/reference/widgets/audio-recorder.md

 Widget property setters enable you to modify the values of widget properties at runtime, eliminating the need to manually update properties in the editor.

 These methods are asynchronous and return a [Promise](/core-concepts/writing-code/javascript-promises#using-promises-in-appsmith).
-You can use the `.then()` block to ensure execution and sequencing of subsequent lines of code in Appsmith.
+You can use the `.then()` block to ensure the execution and sequencing of subsequent lines of code in Appsmith.

 #### setVisibility `boolean`